wjrh/Teal/API_DOCS.md

 Independently from the the timestamps or recording of an episode, tracks can be timestamped as well.
 To log a track, make a GET request to `/episodes/<EPISODEID>/tracks/<TRACKID>/log`.
 This will place a `log_time` attribute to the track.

-#### Subscribing to live events

-Whenever a live event (start of an episode, end of an episode or the logging of a track) happens this event is published on one or more [Server Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) channels.
+#### Querying latest log

-Every program has its own channel at `/programs/<SHORTNAME>/live` that receives these events.
-In addition all organizations a program belongs to also receive the event at `/organizations/<ORGANIZATIONNAME>/live`:
+Every program has its own latest log event at `/programs/<SHORTNAME>/latest`.
+In addition, all organizations a program belongs to also gets the latest event at `/organizations/<ORGANIZATIONNAME>/latest`:

 ```
-data: {
-	"id": 1,
-	"event": {
+{
 	"type": "episode-start",
 	"episode" : {...}
 }
-}

 ```
 Episode start and end events contain the same information, the epsiode.
 The end episode will also have contain updated tracks, if any exist.

 ```
-data: {
-	"id": 1,
-	"event": {
+{
 	"type": "episode-end",
 	"episode" : {...}
-	}
 }

 ```